Julio Acosta García: Early life

 Rafael Julio del Rosario Acosta García was born on 23 May 1872 in San Ramón, Alajuela, Costa Rica to Jesús de la Rosa García Zumbado and Juan Vicente Acosta Chaves.
 His family was of Spanish heritage, and he had eight brothers: Aquiles, Máximo, Emilio, Raúl, Ulises, Luis, Ricardo and Horacio.
 By the time Acosta was born, his family had relocated from San José to San Ramón, where his father and three of his uncles operated the Three Brothers Mine (Mina Tres Hermanos) and operated a farm.
 His mother, known as Jesusita, was from a family of clergymen.

 Acosta began his education in San José and started his secondary education at the University Institute of San José, a preparatory school run by Juan Fernández Ferraz.
 He completed his secondary schooling at the Colegio de San Luis Gonzaga in Cartago.
-He was fascinated by politics from a young age and became involved in several youth political movements in his twenties in which several radicals are arrested.
+He was fascinated by politics from a young age and became involved in several youth political movements in his twenties in which several radicals were arrested.
 Returning to Alajuela, he took a job at a banana plantation and served on the school board, before entering politics.